Obligations and Procedures for Reporting Entities Under PMLA

 2. Keeping records by ‘reporting entity’ and informing authority

 Check out Taxmann's Money Laundering Law Manual which provides 'complete coverage' of the law relating to Prevention of Money-laundering Act (PMLA), 2002.
 It encompasses the PMLA Act and a detailed guide that includes the background, reporting entities' obligations, and various authorities' roles.
 The book also covers over 15 Rules/Regulations and Directions under the PMLA.
-Additionally, it includes relevant notifications and a digest of case laws, making it an essential resource for understanding money laundering laws.
+Additionally, it includes relevant notifications and a digest of case laws.

 1. Reporting Entity shall keep records and inform Authority about suspicious transactions